The Fujifilm X-T5 Long-Term Review | The Jack of All Trades

 Oh, and speaking of apps, can we please get a new Fujifilm mobile app?
 They've rehauled the latest version, but it still doesn't hold up.

 As I've said for years, the current one requires significant improvement.
-It doesn't deliver an experience worthy of their camera bodies; more like a punishment if you own multiple Fujifilm products.
+It doesn't deliver an experience worthy of their camera bodies; it's more like a punishment if you own multiple Fujifilm products.
 The user experience feels dated, like what apps used to feel like in the early days of the iPhone App Store.

 An image without an alt, whoops